-Lily Hughes is an accomplished attorney working for Public Storage, an S&P 500 company.
+Lily Hughes is an accomplished attorney working for Arrow Electronics, a Fortune 500 company.
 Because of Hughes’s unique and international perspective as a member of the Global Board of Directors for the Association of Corporate Counsel in addition to her commitment to women’s initiatives, Hughes has been selected to act as guest editor of Modern Counsel’s women’s issue.
 Hughes shares Modern Counsel’s excitement about the evolution of the in-house role with women at the forefront, leading and directing in-house legal teams at the highest rates in history.
 Throughout our feature section, Hughes provides her insights on the narratives of notable women in legal leadership and sheds light on what’s to come for the ever-evolving legal industry.

 As a female immigrant from Hong Kong and an accomplished in-house counsel, how have you navigated a profession in which your identity isn’t largely represented?